 A countless number of hospitality businesses in California are certified under the California Green Business Network.
 The network, which is operated by counties and cities throughout California, carry out desktop audits and in-person inspections of participating businesses to verify compliance with its green business standards – which include water and energy conservation, waste reduction measures and the prohibition of harmful chemicals, among other requirements.

 The global travel and tourism industry recognizes the critical importance of the UN Sustainable Development Goals and has created international organizations to provide expert guidance towards these aims.
-One of the most influential and respected of these organizations is the Global Sustainable Tourism Council (GSTC), which manages global standards for sustainable travel and tourism (known as the GSTC-Criteria), and acts as the international accreditation body for sustainable tourism certification.
+One of the most influential and respected of these organizations is the Global Sustainable Tourism Council (GSTC), which manages global standards for sustainable travel and tourism (known as the GSTC-Standards), and acts as the international accreditation body for sustainable tourism certification.

 In addition to assessing destinations, the GSTC offers accreditation to qualifying certification bodies.
 These accredited bodies, like EarthCheck and Green Destinations, provide sustainability certification to destinations that meet its rigorous standards.
 Businesses employ these certifying bodies as well to improve the sustainability of their operations and show customers their commitment to being good stewards of the earth.
 Taj Campton Place in San Francisco, Alila Marea Beach Resort in Encinitas, El Encanto, A Belmond Hotel in Santa Barbara, Ventana Big Sur and Alila Napa Valley have all achieved certification under EarthCheck.